-(ledium Crude Dil Ibbl) Crude Oil Ibbl) al Natural Gas IMcf) Gas Liquids Ibbl)
+Light and Med Oil (Mbl Crude Oil (bbl) al Natural Gas IMcf) as Liquids bbl)

-Year First Attributed Cumulative at Year End First Attributed Cumulative at Year End First Attributed Cumulative at Year End First Attributed Cumulative at Year End
+Year First Co Attributed umulative at Year End First Attributed Cumulative at Year End First Attributed Cumulative at Year End First Attributed Cumulative at Year End

-Prior thereto - - - - - - - -
+Prior thereto

-2019 - - - - - - -
+2020

-2020 - - - - -
+2021 2,421 2,421

-2021 - - 2,421 2,421 - -
+2022 1,416 3,181

 The Corporation has an inventory of probable undeveloped reserves in the Clearwater formation in Eastern Alberta.
 These reserves are booked as per the COGE Handbook to Company lands.
-McDaniel has forecast the development of these probable undeveloped reserves, consisting of 17 (16.0 net) multi-lateral horizontal crude oil wells, over the next two years as part of larger drilling programs subject to commodity prices.
+McDaniel has forecast the development of these probable undeveloped reserves, consisting of 23 (20.2 net) multi-lateral horizontal crude oil wells, over the next three years as part of larger drilling programs subject to commodity prices.